pretix/pretix-docs/docs/guides/teams.md

 You can always change these settings later, but you can prevent future problems and confusion by finalizing these choices before inviting anyone to the team.
 Clicking the :btn:Save: button creates the team and takes you to an overview of its members.

+!!!
+Note
+    If a user does not have permission for one area of the system, they can still view some of the data of that area if it connects to other areas.
+    For example, a user with access to orders can see the gift card created or used in a specific order.
+    This is still true if that user does not have permission for gift cards.
 ### Inviting someone to your team

 ![Page titled 'Team: Staff', listing three members, one of them has a mail icon next to their email address.](../assets/screens/teams/team-invite.png "Team: Staff screenshot")